benjamincrozat/legacy-blog/posts/6-what-is-new-laravel-10.md

 Modified At: 2022-10-05
 ---

-# The Laravel ninja already knows what's new in Laravel 10
+# What's new in Laravel 10?
+A relevant list of everything.

 Let's dive into every relevant new feature we know will be available in Laravel 10.
-Get your ninja suit and follow me!

 ![Laravel's logo.](https://res.cloudinary.com/benjamin-crozat/image/upload/dpr_auto,f_auto,q_auto,w_auto/v1663966984/benjamincrozat.com/laravel_umomrs.png)